jergason/blorg/_posts/2017-12-12-vim-plugins-i-forgot.md

 ## [youcompleteme](https://github.com/Valloric/YouCompleteMe)
 This plugin's job is to crash python every time I start vim.
 This used to be my job but this plugin is more efficient at it than I am.
-Sometimes when it doesn't crash vim it does a pretty nice job at smart autocompletion.
+Sometimes when it doesn't crash python it does a pretty nice job at smart autocompletion.

 ## [vim-easymotion](https://github.com/easymotion/vim-easymotion)